 Over decades of distinguished legal service, the construction accident attorneys at Banville Law have helped numerous injured construction workers recover with dignity.
-After being seriously electrocuted, workers regularly face tough challenges: a lengthy recovery, soaring medical bills, and time off work.
+After being severely electrocuted, workers handle difficult challenges: a lengthy recovery, soaring medical bills, and time off work.
 In some tragic instances, electrocution accidents can be fatal or leave victims disabled.
 While these types of accidents are less common, they are often quite tragic as was the case of a construction worker who died in Queens after suffering a heart attack when he was electrocuted.

 But if a negligent property owner caused your electrocution accident, you may be able to hold them accountable.
-Contact the experienced electrocution construction accident lawyers at Banville Law and begin reviewing your legal options.
+Contact the experienced New York City construction accident lawyers at Banville Law and begin reviewing your legal options.
 Justice may be a step away.

 Although workers can be electrocuted for any number of reasons on a job site, the Occupational Safety & Health Administration formally acknowledges four kinds of electrical injury:

 Most cases of construction site electrocution can be considered “electric shocks.”
 When a worker makes contact with a source of electrical energy, and this energy flows through part of their body, they’ve been “shocked.”
 While some workers will present no outward symptoms after an electric shock, burns are the most common sign of electrocution.
 Electrocution forces our muscles to contract violently; sometimes this contraction is so strong that bones break under the pressure.
 Some shocks are so violent that workers are thrown through the air, suffering serious blunt force trauma injuries.